11 Easy Caviar Recipes and Essential Techniques

 9. Truffle and Caviar Benedict

-Eggs benedict is arguably the most labor-intensive breakfast dish out there, which is why you might as well go all-out by adding truffle products and caviar if you’re making it at home.
+Eggs Benedict is arguably the most labor-intensive breakfast dish out there, which is why you might as well go all-out by adding truffle products and caviar if you’re making it at home.

-A few things need to go right to assemble a perfect benedict, and timing is critical.
+A few things need to go right to assemble a perfect Benedict, and timing is critical.

-After that, take some time to poach the eggs— it’s easier than it looks if you have a big saucepan and a slotted spoon.
-In the meantime, toast the bread or English muffins so that you have a base on which to assemble the benedicts quickly.
+After that, take some time to poach the eggs — it’s easier than it looks if you have a big saucepan and a slotted spoon.
+In the meantime, toast the bread or English muffins so that you have a base on which to assemble the Benedicts quickly.

 At last, you can layer on some fresh-grated truffle or a sprinkle of truffle salt and scoop the caviar to make this dish even more exquisite.
 It’s a lot to handle in one cooking session, but totally worth it.